-Department of Energy Awards $250,000 for Small Business Research and Development to Wasatch Ionics LLC
+The US Department of Energy Awards a $250,000 Phase I Small Business Innovation Research (SBIR) contract to Wasatch Ionics LLC

 One of 158 Grants Totaling $35 Million Nationwide to Support Scientific Innovation and Clean Energy Development